 B.1.2.6 SuperSet

 SuperSet is denoted by the keyword superset.
 SuperSet matches a set of values if, and only if, the set of values contains at least all of the elements defined within the SuperSet, and may contain more.
-This argument may contain templates (including template variables) and matching mechanisms with the restrictions given below.
+The successful match shall be produced only if there exists such a one-to-one mapping between the SuperSet elements and the elements of the set of values where each SuperSet element matches the element of set of values it is mapped to.
+The SuperSet matching mechanism may contain templates (including template variables) and matching mechanisms with the restrictions given below.
 However, the length matching attribute may be attached to the SuperSet itself.

+NOTE: The SuperSet matching mechanism imposes an implicit length restriction on the matched set of values: the set of values shall contain at least as many elements as the SuperSet template in order to produce a successful match.

 Besides specifying individual values, it is possible to add all elements of a record of or set of template into SuperSets using an all from clause.